arirusso/midi-eye/README.md

 end
 ```

+There is also the option of leaving out the parameters altogether and including using conditional if/unless/case/etc statements in the callback.

-You can bind as many events to a listener as you wish, just keep calling `Listener#listen_for`
+You can bind as many events to a listener as you wish by repeatedly calling `Listener#listen_for`

 Once all the events are bound, start the listener